 I went to a dermatologist before and advised me not to put the shampoo directly to my scalp.
 She told me to mix the shampoo with water before putting it onto my scalp.
 The shampoos I tried and worked for me is Pregroe and Moringa O2 Herbal Shampoo.

 #2 Use Aloe Vera(the plant)

 Aloe vera is known for its greatness.
 I know some blogs have already discussed for its useful benefits.
 Especially its properties that help hair regrowth.
 This really helps regrowing hair, I swear.
 But I have to tell you this… There is some Aloe vera that isn’t good for regrowing hair.

 Just so you know, I was able to see two kinds of aloe vera plant.
 The first one is light green colored, it’s softer, thinner and has more sticky juice inside (or liquid, whatever it is called).
 The other one is darker in color, thicker, lesser in juice but has more solid gel inside.

 #3 Have a regular scalp massage

-You don’t have to go to spa for this, just massage your scalp or ask someone to do it for you.
+You don’t have to go to a spa for this, just massage your scalp or ask someone to do it for you.
 You can use extra virgin olive or argan oil for this.
 Way back I was able to use the extra virgin olive oil from Bench.
 I used it on my scalp and my eyebrows(yeah, alopecia strikes hair from any part or your body.)

 #4 Alternative for Aloe Vera Plant is Aloe Vera Hair Tonic

 One day I got ran out of Aloe Vera Plant, so I had to look for an alternative.
 I was able to buy Aloederma Hair Tonic.
-It was really effective for me and it is less messier than the actual aloe vera.
+It was really effective for me and it is less messy than the actual aloe vera.
 Based on the bottle it contains 99.8% organic aloe vera juice.
 This is liquefied already so it’s not that sticky.
 They also have a shampoo and conditioner but I haven’t tried those.